 By 1942, Camp Wycliffe had expanded to form two organizations, Wycliffe Bible Translators and the Summer Institute of Linguistics (now SIL International).
 The subsequent need for support services later led to the founding of JAARS, Wycliffe's technical arm, as well as the supporting lay organization, Wycliffe Associates.

 Today, SIL International and Wycliffe Bible Translators partner with national Bible translation organizations worldwide to translate Scripture, train field personnel in linguistics and promote interest in translation.
-Personnel from Wycliffe have been involved in more than 770 New Testament or Bible translations and hundreds more are in progress.
+Personnel from Wycliffe have been involved in about 900 New Testament or Bible translations and more than 2,000 translation programs are in progress.
 However, the remaining task is enormous.
-It's now estimated that people in nearly 2,100 language groups still need God's Word translated into their languages.
+It's estimated that people in nearly 1,800 language groups still need God's Word translated into their languages.